mrkpofficial/Z5LIVE/README.md

 • Run Final URL in Browser You Get Streaming URL <br>
 </h4>

+- ***For DRM script Before Using Put Accsess Token And Authorization In code at given Place DRM.php***

 <h5>• Check List Of Channel Id's <a href="Channel_IDs.md">Here</a></h5>
 <br>